fortressforever/tfc-reference-data/weapons/rpg/README.md

 ![Chart: Frequency of RPG Damage at Player Origin](graphics/damage_frequency.png)

 #### Radius
-* Radius: ~125 from origin max (note: not from edge of player hitbox)
+* Max Radius: ~109 from edge of a player's hitbox (~125 from origin of a player)
-* Radius also seems to vary based on the randomness of the damage, and seems to do about half damage at the edge of its radius
+  - Radius also seems to vary based on the randomness of the damage, and seems to do about half damage at the edge of its radius

 ### Misc
 * Projectile Speed: 900